mk1859/single_seed/README.md

 ```
 <img src="https://github.com/mk1859/single_seed/blob/main/images/PC_explained.png" width=90% height=90%>

-The variance of genes expression does not say anything if gene expression variability is random or creates some patterns among seeds.
+The variance of genes expression does not say if gene expression variability is random or creates some patterns among seeds.
 To find how much seeds differ in each time point, we divided them into sub-pools and performed differential gene expression analysis between them.
 ``` R
 # Seurat function FindNeighbors